ranasid17/Financial-Mathematics/README.md

     over the long term MA, it is a signal to buy the security (due to positive momentum).
 Conversely when short term MA crosses under the long term MA, it is a signal to sell the security (due to negative momentum).
 S/LT MA windows can be modified from default setting (50/100)
+5) 01/06: LSTM is a long short-term memory neural network that uses historical data from a security in order to predict the next day average price.
+It also includes methods to predict next day price from simple MA and exponential MA models with the associated visualization and error calculation.